 - 1/4 c. sour cream

-- In the bowl of a food processor, pulse together all dry ingredients.
-Whisk together milk, egg and sour cream in a small bowl until completely smooth.
+- Whisk together milk, egg and sour cream in a small bowl until completely smooth.
 Set aside.

 - Let rest on baking sheet for 5 minutes before moving to a cooling rack to cool completely.